Advanced Bible Quiz about Bible Characters.

 Ehud pushed a dagger into the King of Moab.

-The dagger penetrated so deeply into Ehud's body that it was invisible.
+The dagger penetrated so deep into Ehud's body that it could not be seen.

 The guards were not aware of how Eglon died at first, and Ehud made his escape.